D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 David V. Auld - D.R.
 Horton, Inc.

 Texas is a very, very good market for us.
 We benefit from being incredibly well-positioned, I think, we're the top builder in every market in Texas.
-And just right execution combined with solid demand and tight inventories.
+And just great execution combined with solid demand and tight, tight inventories.
 No, we love Texas.

 Susan Maklari - Credit Suisse Securities (USA) LLC